Associative Transformer: Introduction

 \section{Introduction}

-The predominant paradigm in conventional deep neural networks has been characterized by a monolithic architecture, wherein each input sample is subjected to uniform processing within a singular model framework.
-For instance, Transformer models use pairwise attention to establish correlations among disparate segments of input information \cite{attention,vit}.
-Emerging from the pair-wise attention mechanism, there is a growing interest in leveraging modular and sparse interactions that align more closely with biological principles.
-This sparsity attribute has demonstrated advantages in enhancing model performance and learning efficiency, making it a crucial element for intelligent entity learning \cite{brook91, binding, mind}.
+Transformer models use pairwise attention to establish correlations among disparate segments of input information \cite{attention,vit}.
+Emerging from the pair-wise attention, there is a growing interest in leveraging sparse interactions for localized, contextual learning.
+This sparsity attribute has demonstrated advantages in enhancing learning performance and efficiency \cite{brook91, binding}.
+Sparse knowledge association can find resonance with the neuroscientific grounding of the Global Workspace Theory (GWT) \cite{Baars1988,dehaene98,vanr20,juliani2022}.
+GWT explains a fundamental cognitive architecture for working memory where diverse specialized modules compete to write information into a shared workspace through a communication bottleneck.
+The bottleneck facilitates the processing of content-addressable information using attention guided by contents in the shared workspace \cite{cog2,cog1}.